 Cuisine: American, Mexican

-Prepare the beans – cook vegetables: Heat oil in a large saucepan over medium heat.
+Saute vegetables: Heat oil in a large saucepan over medium heat.
 When oil shimmers, add the remaining onion, bell pepper and jalapeno.
 Cook, stirring occasionally, until the vegetables are softened and the onions are almost translucent, about 5-6 minutes.

-Prepare the beans – add seasonings: Add the garlic, chili powder, cumin, paprika and oregano.
+Add seasonings: Add the garlic, chili powder, cumin, paprika and oregano.
 Season with a pinch of salt and pepper.
 Cook, stirring, until fragrant, about 1 minute.
 Add the tomato paste and cook, stirring, until caramelized, about 1-2 minutes.

-Prepare the beans – simmer: Reduce heat to medium-low and cook, stirring occasionally, for 13-15 minutes, or until the beans have slightly broken down and the liquid has reduced to a thick sauce.
+Simmer beans: Reduce heat to medium-low and cook, stirring occasionally, for 13-15 minutes, or until the beans have slightly broken down and the liquid has reduced to a thick sauce.

-Optional – smash the beans: Use a potato masher or the back of a wooden spoon or fork to smash some of the beans.
+Finish the beans: Remove from heat and stir in lime juice.
+Taste and add more salt, lime juice or dry seasonings to taste.Optional – smash the beans: Use a potato masher or the back of a wooden spoon or fork to smash some of the beans.
 Stir well.

 Cotija cheese is a hard, crumbly Mexican cheese made of cow’s milk.
 If you can’t find, or don’t like cotija, you can substitute either queso fresco or feta cheese.

 To warm tortillas for tacos: Warm tortillas directly over a low flame on a gas range.
 Alternatively, warm tortillas one at a time in a non-stick skillet over medium high heat.